matthieuSolente/vml-padding-based-dynamic-width-cta-link-generator/README.md

 Some explanations :

-### No width and height
-The generator uses the outerHeight() function to calculate the height of the button on the fly.

 ### Arcise
 To obtain the value of the arcsize, we retrieve the border-radius in pixel inserted by the user, and divide it by the height of the block, multiplied by 100.